Riley-Py/UWaterloo-Work/MSE 263/Formulas/Module 4 Formulas.md

 - $a$ is intercept of graph (i.e. when price is 0)
 - $b$ is the slope of the graph (rise/run)

-*Alternative formula for elasticity along linear demand curves*
+*Alternative Formula for Elasticity Along Linear Demand Curve*
 $$ \epsilon = - {P \over \bar P - P}$$
 where:
 - $\bar P$( $a \over b$) is the choke price